2025–26 SMU Mustangs men's basketball team

-The 2025–26 SMU Mustangs men's basketball team represents Southern Methodist University during the 2025–26 NCAA Division I men's basketball season.
-The Mustangs, led by second-year head coach Andy Enfield, play their home games at Moody Coliseum on their campus in University Park, Texas (Note: University Park and its neighbor of Highland Park form an enclave within Dallas known as the Park Cities.
+The 2025–26 SMU Mustangs men's basketball team represented Southern Methodist University during the 2025–26 NCAA Division I men's basketball season.
+The Mustangs, led by second-year head coach Andy Enfield, played their home games at Moody Coliseum on their campus in University Park, Texas (Note: University Park and its neighbor of Highland Park form an enclave within Dallas known as the Park Cities.
 All locations within the Park Cities have a Dallas mailing address.) as second-year members of the Atlantic Coast Conference (ACC).